RansomDC/SendEmailConsole/README.md

 ## Directions for downloading and running this application
 1. Download the code (e.g SendEmailConsole.zip)
 2. Start the program in Visual Studio 2022
 3. Enter the credentials for the SMTP you want to use in the appsettings.json file.
-This should simply take a username and password
+This should include:
+  * An smtp server (e.g. smtp-relay.sendinblue.com)
+  * A port (e.g. 587)
+  * A username for your smtp service (e.g. myemail@example.com)
+  * A password for your smp service
 4. Build the SendEmailLibrary
 5. Build the SendEmailConsole
 6. Run the program!